IAMXID/did-method-iamx/README.md

 ## 3.6.3 Deactivation

 Deactivating an IAMX DID Document is done by making a transaction which contains the old DID and writes a new DID as part of the transaction metadata into the blockchain ledger.
-Within the metadata of the DID document a **deactivation** property is added.
+Within the metadata of the DID document, a **deactivation** property is added.

 ```json
 {